kk0220744-create/src-2-another/README.md

 ## License / Upstream Notice

-Check the upstream repositories for their respective licenses and terms before redistributing or modifying this project.
-This repository keeps the upstream attribution listed above.
+Check the upstream project's license and terms before redistributing or modifying this project.
+This repository keeps the previous source attribution listed above.

 ## Handler Notes